 It makes sense right?
 Less time and effort for each new customer site that he built.

-Just like the last example, he had a problem, he solved it, and he monetized it for others.
+Just like the last example, he had a problem, he solved it, he templated it so he could save time, and then monetized it even further by offering it to others.

 Mailchimp is a huge email CRM that was just acquired for $12 Billion dollars by Intuit.

-But did you know that this entire tool started as a simple solution for a problem that had?
+But did you know that this entire tool started as a simple solution for a problem they had?

 Back in 2001, the owners of Mailchimp operated a website design business but had some other coding skills.